nicholasammann/eryst-rpg-website/AlternateRuleset/Character Creation/Skills.md

   - Master
   - Grandmaster

-Skill rolls use a d10 + skill proficiency dice
+Skill rolls use a d10 + skill proficiency dice.

 Each level of proficiency adds 1d4 to your roll.